Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse.md

 UnsetValue ensures that no value is present for Value, not even an explicit nil
 ### GetSecretValue

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) GetSecretValue() CSSCMSDataModelModelsKeyfactorAPISecret`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) GetSecretValue() ModelsKeyfactorAPISecret`

 GetSecretValue returns the SecretValue field if non-nil, zero value otherwise.

 ### GetSecretValueOk

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) GetSecretValueOk() (*CSSCMSDataModelModelsKeyfactorAPISecret, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) GetSecretValueOk() (*ModelsKeyfactorAPISecret, bool)`

 GetSecretValueOk returns a tuple with the SecretValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSecretValue

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) SetSecretValue(v CSSCMSDataModelModelsKeyfactorAPISecret)`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderProviderTypeParameterValueResponse) SetSecretValue(v ModelsKeyfactorAPISecret)`

 SetSecretValue sets SecretValue field to given value.